vmhclient/VMware-Horizon-Client/README.md

 * Ensure **Smart Card Drivers** are installed and current.
 * Use **Certificate-Based Authentication** to strengthen security.

-### Setting Up Two-Factor Authentication

-Activate this in **Horizon Console > Security Settings** to add an extra authentication layer.

 ### Viewing Log Files